kanchan1427/daily-blogs/README.md

 **Date : 19-April-2022**

 ## Presentation Of all the topics
-Today I gave presentation to all my mates in which i had covered all the topic that i have learnt during training like budibase, docker, erpnext and all the basic topics of education domain like student applicant, programs, courses, instructor, workflow, notifications, souvenir etc. Currently I am working on web form validation I have found some solutions that how to add events for validations and where to add validation.
+Today I gave presentation to all my mates in which i had covered all the topic that i have learnt during training like budibase, docker, ErpGuru and all the basic topics of education domain like student applicant, programs, courses, instructor, workflow, notifications, souvenir etc. Currently I am working on web form validation I have found some solutions that how to add events for validations and where to add validation.
 I will try to add these in my files and test these events.